normansolutions/normansolutions.github.io/content/Why I wrote a console app for accessing the iSAMS API.md

 3. A direct link to a pre-compiled, ready to run executable _(it is safe, but you run at your own risk)._
 4. The raw C# code I wrote, should you wish to copy and paste into your own project.

-> Please be advised that I'm _not_ a full-time developer; this is a hobbyist approach and comes with **NO** guarantees - feel free to download, adjust, amend and use as you wish.
+> Please be advised that I'm _not_ a full-time developer; this is purely a hobbyist approach and comes with **NO** guarantees - feel free to download, adjust, amend and use as you wish.

 ---